Risk Management

 Carbon Capture “CCS”

-Technology stands as the primary driver for significantly diminish the Company's CO2 footprint in the medium to long term.
-The adoption of breakthrough technology is essential to achieving the production of "net zero emissions" cement.
+Technology is the main driver to significantly reduce the company's CO2 emissions in the medium to long term.
+The adoption of breakthrough technologies is essential to achieve 'net zero emissions' cement production.

-The Company places emphasis on the development and implementation of Carbon Capture and Storage (CCS) technology as a key component in achieving its CO2 emission reduction targets.
-Currently, the Group is exploring various opportunities, primarily in Denmark and Belgium.
+The Company places emphasis on the development and implementation of carbon capture and storage (CCS) technology as a key component in achieving its CO2 emission reduction targets.
+Currently, the Group is exploring various opportunities, mainly in Denmark and Belgium.

 Reputational risk

-According to the Global Cement and Concrete Association, the cement industry accounts for around 7% of global CO2 emissions.
-The risk of being perceived as a large carbon emitter by public opinion could reduce the Company’s attractiveness to stakeholders.
+According to the Global Cement and Concrete Association, the cement industry is responsible for about 7% of global CO2 emissions.
+The risk of being perceived as a major carbon emitter by the public could reduce the company's attractiveness to stakeholders.

-Cementir actively engages with ESG rating agencies to ensure accurate evaluation and communication with stakeholders.
+Cementir is actively engaged with ESG rating agencies to ensure accurate assessment and transparent communication with stakeholders.

-POLICY & REGULATION Time horizon Description Impact Mitigation actions SDG's Medium – Long Term RISK
+POLICY & REGULATION Time horizon Description Impact Mitigation actions SDG's Long Term RISK/

-Exposure to new CO2 emissions laws and regulations
+Introduction of new CO2 emission laws and regulations

-The anticipated outcome is an increase in the number of CO2 regulations, subsequently raising the cost of emissions.
-Carbon prices linked to emissions trading schemes, carbon taxes, and other policies are expected to escalate in the future as governments implement measures to reduce greenhouse gas emissions in line with the Paris Agreement.
+Carbon prices linked to emissions trading systems (e.g., ETS), carbon taxes, and other restrictive policies are expected to increase in the future as governments implement measures to reduce greenhouse gas emissions in line with the Paris Agreement.

-The speed and magnitude of the potential increase in carbon prices due to new regulations are uncertain and likely to vary across countries and regions.
+The speed and magnitude of the potential increase in carbon prices due to the new regulations is uncertain and will vary from country to country.

-This risk has been assessed according different price scenarios (high, medium, and low) based on the projected future carbon prices in each country, taking into account the introduction of Carbon Capture and Storage (CCS) technology starting in 2030.
+This risk was assessed through different price scenarios (high, medium and low) based on carbon price projections in each country, taking into account the introduction of carbon capture and storage (CCS) technology from 2030.

-POLICY & REGULATION Time horizon Description Impact Mitigation actions SDG's Medium – Long Term RISK
+POLICY & REGULATION Time horizon Description Impact Mitigation actions SDG's Medium Term RISK

 OPPORTUNITY